 Identifying Flycatchers by Sight

-While some flycatchers, such as the boldly-colored vermilion flycatcher or the elegant scissor-tailed flycatcher, are amazingly distinct and instantly recognizable, many others are far less obvious.
+While some flycatchers, such as the boldly-colored vermilion flycatcher or the elegant scissor-tailed flycatcher, are amazingly distinct and instantly recognizable, many others, such as the eastern phoebe, are far less obvious.
 Careful observation can help distinguish these birds, however, if birders know what field marks to look for.
 When watching flycatchers, check:

 - Size: How large is the bird?
 How does its size compare to its surroundings or other, more familiar birds?
 What are the proportions of the tail, head, and wingspan?